git-tfs/git-tfs/doc/commands/init.md

 The `init` command creates a new git repository, initialized from a TFS source tree (without fetching the changesets).
 Fetching changeset should be done with [fetch](fetch.md) command.

-Prefer the [clone](clone.md) command to init and fetch changesets from a TFS repository!
+Prefer the [clone](clone.md) command to initialize and fetch changesets from a TFS repository!

 ## Synopsis